OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-46.md

 Her sound will move along like a fleeing serpent as the enemy advances in force; they will come against her with axes, like men who cut down trees.

 ## Jeremiah 46:23
-They will chop down her forest,” declares the Lord, “dense though it be.
+They will fell her forest,” says the Lord, “dense though it be.
 They are more numerous than locusts, they cannot be counted.

 ## Jeremiah 46:24
 Daughter Egypt will be put to shame, delivered into the hands of the people of the north.”